 I'm not going to sugar coat this.
 A lot has been said about millennials and a lot has been said by Generation Z. Many stereotypes deem them lazy, uninspired, and entitled.

-But in a world where social media and personal brands matter more than advertising and google AdWords and were we are constantly in a competition for attention, it is these same individuals who are succeeding.
+But in a world where social media and personal brands matter more than advertising and google AdWords and where we're constantly in a competition for attention, these individuals are succeeding.

 What millennials and Gen Z have over many brands and companies is they are fearless.
 They are willing to put themselves out there.
 They create content consistently without a month review process.
 By the time one piece of your content makes it out they've put out 250+, their followers see them, hear them, engage with them everyday and with this knowledge of how attention works in the 21st century they are able to beat out perfectly thought out, professional and even great content.

 Gary V, says this all the time but if you're not building 50+ pieces of content per day you may very well be losing the fight for attention.
 Perhaps the biggest consequence is this... if you are truly concern for the longevity of your brand the same people that are now 13 year olds on TikTok may in 10,20, 30 years be the people purchasing your product.

 Keep up with the times or be left behind is in short the lesson.